 Who cares about all that though.
 That’s nothing compared to the hilarious new Photo Mode that was just patched in.
 I can’t stop taking silly pictures of Kratos and Atreus.
 You’re able to change lighting, add frames around the outside edges, even change the expressions on the characters faces.
 Kratos never smiles but here’s your chance to make it happen.
 It’s available to use right from the start.
 It makes the journey not too heavy on the heart when you can take a picture of Atreus smiling at a severed head.

 I can’t believe I’m saying this, but I’m actually really stoked for the next God of War game.
 What’s teased at the end of this one paves the way for some very interesting things later on.
-The franchise really needed a facelift, and that’s exactly what this instalment does.
+The franchise really needed a facelift, and that’s exactly what this installment does.
 The actors involved are fantastic.
 You really care for the characters.
 The graphics are astonishing.
 The gameplay is involved and well paced.
 There really isn’t a bad thing I can say about it.
-It’s honestly one of the best games I’ve ever played.
 If you own a PS4, you need this game. – NVJ

 God of War is now available on PS4